heavyskyl/react-native-new-action-sheet/README.md

 yarn add react-native-new-action-sheet
 ```

-You need it to link it manually if you are using react-native < 60.
+You need to link it manually on android if you are using react-native < 60.

 ### How to use ?